jesperlndqvst/fuzzy-memory/README.md

 # fuzzy-memory
 First school assignment in JavaScript.
-A memory game built in in HTML, CSS and Javascript.
+A memory game built in HTML, CSS and Javascript.

 ## Assignment instructions